 Athens is a city rich in history and culture.
 One that has influenced the world is written about in history books, and was once a powerhouse of a city; Athens, Greece is a culturally and historically rich city to visit.
 Lacking the sheer beauty of the Greek Islands, in Athens, you have to search a bit harder to find out what makes it beautiful.
 A quick walk through one of the busy streets can leave you wanting to pull your hair out, or wondering why you didn’t visit earlier.
 2 Days in Athens is sure to come and go quickly.
 It’s full of grit and grace and to truly learn the city, it would take months to explore.

-It’s a city that on one hand you have to be firm with locals in order to avoid scams.
-And on the other hand a city where locals welcome you whole-heartedly.
+It’s a city that on the one hand you have to be firm with locals to avoid scams.
+And on the other hand, a city where locals welcome you whole-heartedly.
 Showing you the importance of family, food, and good company.
 Athens… it’s a city that I didn’t fall in love with at first.
 But upon leaving I began to see the charm and character.
 Spending 48-hours in Athens solo was a treat.
 I covered all of the tourist spots, never felt bored, and was able to learn about the history of the city along the way.

 Spending 2 Days in Athens… SOLO

 5 Things You Should Know About Athens Before Arriving

 1. The X95 bus costs 6 Euros and takes you from the airport to Syntagma Square and vice versa.
 Tickets can be purchased on the bus.

 2. The Athens metro system is extremely easy to use.
 Well marked, clean, and predictable… a ride from the airport to the Acropoli stop (in the Plaka neighborhood and next to the Acropolis Museum) is only 10 Euros.
 Be aware that the metro does not run at night.